Legal Responsibilities of Selling a Moldy House in Massachusetts

 Selecting the proper mold remediation specialist is essential.
 Here’s how to make a wise choice:

-- Check Certifications: Ensure the professional has a Massachusetts mold inspector certification, which guarantees expertise.
+- Check Certifications: Make sure the professional has a Massachusetts mold inspector license, which proves they know what they’re doing.

 - Evaluate Experience and Reputation: Look for established mold remediation companies with positive reviews and a strong track record.